Xenaxxx/MyPython/README.md

 # MyPython
-《Learn Python The Hard Way》Zed Shaw
+Exercises from 《Learn Python The Hard Way》(Edition 3) Zed Shaw
-# Course
+# For Course
 OpenMind Py103